 European Union, Economic integration

 Velasco Fernández, Jorge, "Electricity Merger Control in the Light of the EU "Third Energy Package"" (2010).
 Cornell Law School Inter-University Graduate Student Conference Papers.
-Paper 41.
+41.